 The US Centers for Disease Control and Prevention estimate that one in four adults, roughly 61 million people in the US, have a disability.
 It is further estimated that 15% of the whole population has some form of disability, with 54% of disabled adults actively using the Internet.

-Still, many websites have multiple errors as defined by the Web Content Accessibility Guidelines (WCAG).
+But many websites still have multiple errors (as defined by the Web Content Accessibility Guidelines WCAG).
 Ranging from level A to AAA, the guidelines determine the extent to which the content of a website is understandable to a person with a disability.

 When you look at these statistics, including accessibility in your projects from the get-go becomes a necessity.

 And lastly, UsableNet tracked federally filed lawsuits citing web accessibility issues and found a 181% increase in cases from 2017 to 2018.

 Pro tip: AppStore promotes applications that have a high degree of accessibility.

 Common Usability and Accessibility Issues

 Poor Color Contrast

 Contrast issues are notorious in a plethora of apps and websites available.
 When creating an app, designers are often tempted to use dollops of gray and its shades all throughout the application.
 This bad practice leads to poor contrast where users are likely to miss or intentionally not read gray-colored content.